 Once your negative items are suppressed, you might be tempted to stop your online reputation management efforts, but this is a mistake.
 The only way to protect yourself in an ongoing manner is by proactive management.
-Think of it like purchasing insurance for your good name.
+Think of it as purchasing insurance for your good name.

 At Internet Reputation, our trained team has helped thousands of clients restore and protect their names or their brands.
 We’ve also had clients who opted out of proactive management only to come back to square one when a new crisis occurs.

 Don’t let your hard work be undone.
-Whether you choose to spend the 20 hours each week learning about online reputation management and handling the process yourself, or you work with us at Internet Reputation, we strongly advise proactive management.
+Whether you choose to spend 20 hours each week learning about online reputation management and handling the process yourself, or you work with us at Internet Reputation, we strongly advise proactive management.

 Need Help Removing Negative Articles from the Internet?